I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

 However, it is preferred for an identifier to be expressed as a URL if possible.
-An identifier that can be expressed as a URL can be encoded as:
+The following example illustrates how an identifier can be encoded as a URL.
+In this example, the identifier is the unique ID of the creative work generated by the HydroShare system, where the content of the record resides.

 ``` json
 {